 It’s almost that time of year!
-Sweater weather, falling leaves, and the dropping temperatures signal that fall has come ‘round once again.
+Sweater weather, falling leaves, and dropping temperatures signal that fall has returned.
 Why not celebrate it in your classroom as well?
 We’ve put together a fall activity that will help you guide your students into becoming informational writing superstars!

 - How to Carve a Pumpkin

 The resource includes seven worksheets covering different how-to informational writing prompts for kindergarten, first-grade, and possibly even second-grade students.
 Simply print the sheet you need, and you’re off on the journey to amazing informational writing samples.